-Biotin helps to turn fats, carbohydrates, and amino acids from the foods you eat into your body's energy needs to function.
-It also plays a role in gene regulation, cell signaling, protein synthesis, and the maintenance of the immune system’s function.
+Biotin helps to turn fats, carbohydrates, and amino acids from the foods you eat into the energy your body needs to function.
+It also plays a role in gene regulation, cell signaling, protein synthesis, and the maintenance of the immune system's function.

 Besides keeping the body healthy, B7 stimulates keratin production in hair and increases follicle growth rate.
-It can grow longer and fuller by improving hair strength as it is less likely to break off at the ends.
+It helps hair grow longer and fuller by improving hair strength, as it is less likely to break off at the ends.
 While there is little conclusive evidence that biotin reduces hair loss, it is still a popular supplement for hair, skin, and nail growth and health.

 Will biotin make my body hair grow, too?

 No!
 Luckily, biotin will not make your body hair grow extra long.
 Unlike the hair on our head, the body hair gets a molecular signal to stop growing at a certain point.
 This is why we don’t have to cut and style our arm hair!
 The only hair on the body that biotin has been shown to thicken is the eyebrows, which is typically a welcome result.

 How much biotin should I take daily for hair growth?

 The U.S. Food and Drug Administration (FDA) does not have a daily recommended dietary allowance for biotin.
-Most dermatology experts agree that 2 - 5 mg (2,000 - 5,00 mcg)of biotin is the magic number to increase hair health and achieve results.
-But it is essential to take these supplements as being irregular when taking biotin consistently will vary.
+Most dermatology experts agree that 2 - 5 mg (2,000 - 5,000 mcg) of biotin is the magic number to increase hair health and achieve results.

-When taken regularly, most users report seeing results in about two to three months, with some reporting to notice improvements in as little as two weeks!
+When taken regularly, most users report seeing results in about 2 to 3 months, with some reporting noticing improvements in as little as 2 weeks!
 Since biotin is a water-soluble vitamin, whatever is not absorbed will be excreted through urine.